10 Mop Like Dogs – Dogs That Look Like a Mop

 10. Yorkshire TerrierCheck Price on Amazon

-The Yorkshire Terrier is a small mop but has a big personality!
+The Yorkshire Terrier is a small mop dog who has a big personality!
 They are known for being feisty and if they are spoiled, they can develop bad behaviors.
 This pooch has a long silky coat and they have a small size that means you may have seen them being carried in totes.
 As a companion dog, they are affectionate and enjoy spending time with their humans.
 But they can become suspicious of strangers if they are not introduced and socialized as pups.
 In addition, they will require training so they do not develop bad habits with barking.

 Yorkshire Terriers are best for families with older children.
 They can become snappy if they are scared or get a fright.
 They enjoy a moderate amount of exercise, such as a walk at the local park.
 They do not necessarily need their own yard.
 If you raise this pooch with other dogs and cats, they will get along.
 They do like to play but they can think they are bigger than they are.
 This means they might try to pick fights with larger pooches outside of the home.
 Again, socialization is key to avoid this issue from being a problem in the future.